WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 We foresee an increasing need for well-defined processes to help in requirement gathering and for formal languages to help in requirement specification. (p.32)

 **Design and realization:**
-The lack of methods for the top-down design of collective behaviors.
+The lack of methods for the top-down design of collective behaviours.
 A lot of domain knowledge is still required to tackle medium to complex applications. (p.32)

 **Verification and validation:**
 Despite the great number of analysis methods, performing verification and validation of a swarm robotics system and comparing one system with another are still very difficult tasks.
 The reason behind this is the lack of well-defined metrics and testbed applications.
 Very often, metrics are too tightly related to a specific solution and thus cannot be reused for other systems or for comparisons. (p.32)